-While members of the Target Date Multi-Asset Team are the primary decision-makers for the Nuveen Lifecycle Funds, all changes affecting strategy, asset allocation or product design are vetted through an approval process with the Lifecycle & Lifecycle Index Asset Allocation Committee.
+While members of the Target Date Multi-Asset Team are the primary decision-makers for the Nuveen Lifecycle Index Funds, all changes affecting strategy, asset allocation or product design are vetted through an approval process with the Lifecycle & Lifecycle Index Asset Allocation Committee.
 In addition, the Funds' Board of Trustees is apprised of all key decisions.

-Specifically, with respect to the Asset Allocation Committee, the committee oversees strategic enhancements and tactical asset allocation decisions for the Nuveen Lifecycle Funds.
-The members of the committee, along with those individuals providing input to the committee, discuss the recommendations put forth by the portfolio management team and make
+Specifically, with respect to the Asset Allocation Committee, the committee oversees strategic enhancements for the Nuveen Lifecycle Index Funds.
+The members of the committee, along with those individuals providing input to the committee, discuss the recommendations put forth by the portfolio management team and make ultimate decisions on strategic glidepath changes and underlying fund allocation changes.